pinecone-io/pinecone-mcp/README.md

 To configure the MCP server to access your Pinecone project, you will need to generate an API key using the [console](https://app.pinecone.io).
 Without an API key, your AI tool will still be able to search documentation.
 However, it will not be able to manage or query your indexes.

-_Currently, the documentation search requires an API key for the `pinecone-docs` assistant.
-Before release, this requirement will be removed._

 The MCP server requires [Node.js](https://nodejs.org).
 Ensure that `node` and `npx` are available in your `PATH`.

 Next, you will need to configure your AI assistant to use the MCP server.